Limits on forming coreless terrestrial worlds in the TRAPPIST-1 system

-We present a new equilibration model for Fe–FeO core phases that predicts the oxygen content of the metal phase under given pressure–temperature conditions.
+We present a new metal–silicate equilibration model that predicts the oxygen content of the metal phase under given pressure–temperature conditions.
 The model is constrained by experimental data spanning pressures from a few GPa up to 104 GPa \citep{Huang2024}.
 Our results show a clear trend of increasing oxygen incorporation with increasing planetary mass, under the assumption that equilibration pressure scales with mass.
 Although extrapolation is required beyond ~2 M$_\oplus$, where equilibration pressures exceed experimental limits, the model predicts that pure Fe cores become impossible above a critical planet mass.
 Specifically, the extrapolation suggests this threshold occurs near 3.5 M$_\oplus$, though the exact value depends on the assumptions adopted here.
-The key result is that beyond this critical mass, the metallic core will be saturated with oxygen.
+The key result is that as the planet approaches this critical mass, its metallic core will become saturated with oxygen.

-The implications for the TRAPPIST-1 planets are that coreless scenarios can be ruled out, and that the FeO content among the planets likely ranges from 0.01 to 0.05 wt\%.
+The implications for the TRAPPIST-1 planets are that coreless scenarios can be ruled out, and that the oxygen content among their cores likely ranges from 0.01 to 0.05 wt\%.
 Previously, the possible interior configurations included coreless models, variations in bulk Fe/Mg (or Fe/Si) ratios, and volatile-rich compositions.
 However, given recent spectroscopic observations from JWST and evolutionary constraints on water loss, we are left with a single plausible explanation: the Fe/Mg (or Fe/Si) ratios are sub-solar.
 This interpretation is consistent with previous estimates of the stellar composition \citep{unterborn_inward_2018, dorn_interior_2018, acuna2021characterisation}.
 The fact that super-Earth metal phases become oxygen saturated for high mass planets has possible implications for any atmosphere that can degas from an early mantle magma ocean, including the observed atmospheric H$_2$O and C/O ratio.

 \begin{contribution}